Aaron Younger

-Aaron Younger (born 25 September 1991) is an Australian water polo player.
+Aaron Younger (born 25 September 1991) is an Australian professional water polo player.

 He was born in Attadale, Western Australia and is 6 ft 4 in tall.
 He made his debut for the Australian national team in 2009, that year, he was also part of the Australian Universities team that won the World University Games.
 In 2010, he signed for the Hungarian team Szeged.

 At the 2012 Summer Olympics, he competed for the Australia men's national water polo team in the men's event - he was the youngest player on the team.
 He also competed at the 2016 Summer Olympics, scoring seven goals in five games.
 In 2015, he signed for another Hungarian team, Szolnok, before moving to Ferencváros in 2018.
 At the 2018 FINA Men's Water Polo World Cup, Aaron Younger was nominated best player of the tournament.